azoth-lang/azoth.language.reference/src/structured-concurrency.md

 ## Async Values

-An async value is a value whose type follows the async scope pattern and is either declared within an async block is in an async parameter.
+An async value is a value whose type follows the async scope pattern and is either declared with an async block or is in an async parameter.
 Async values are used to restrict the starting of async operations to enforce the rules of structured concurrency.

 ## Async Blocks